Matthew8747/DinoNEAT/README.md

 ## Installation
 ### Prerequisites
-Ensure you have Python installed (version 3.x recommended).
+Ensure you have Python installed.
 Install dependencies using:
 ```bash
 pip install pygame neat-python
 ```